emileFRT/doh-forwarder/README.md

 - Small & readable & easily tweakable

 ## Requirements
-- Go 1.20+ (for building from source)
+- Go (for building from source)

 ## Configuration
 Edit `config.go` to customize before building.
-Defaults should be sane (quad9 with cloudflare as backup)
+Default should be sane (quad9 with cloudflare as backup)

 ## Building & Installation